 Mar 02, 2023: Removed the Dell S2721QS and renamed the Dell S2722QC as the 'Best Budget 4k Monitor' because it went down in price; added the Dell S3221QS to Notable Mentions.

 Jan 03, 2023: Verified that the monitors are still available and updated the text for clarity; added the Cooler Master Tempest GP27U to Notable Mentions.

 Nov 25, 2022: Added the Samsung Odyssey Neo G8 S32BG85 as the 'Best 4k Monitor' to better reflect the 4k market, and renamed the Gigabyte M32U, Dell U2723QE, and Dell S2722QC to reflect their market position.

 Sep 26, 2022: Restructured article to reflect user needs; renamed the Dell U2723QE as the 'Best Upper Mid-Range' monitor and the Dell S2722QC as the 'Best Mid-Range Monitor'; removed the LG 48 C1 OLED and replaced the LG 32UL500-W with the Dell S2721QS because it's better; updated Notable Mentions based on changes.

-Our recommendations are based on what we think are the best 4k monitors currently available.
+Our recommendations are based on what we think are the best monitors with a 4k resolution that are currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.